-During your life, you'll most likely earn more credits than the minimum number needed for eligibility.
+During your life, you'll likely earn more credits than the minimum number needed for eligibility.
 The extra credits you earn don't increase your benefit amount.
-Instead, your average earnings over your working years determine what your monthly benefit will be.
+Instead, your monthly benefit is determined by your average earnings or average indexed monthly earnings (AIME) over your working years.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help